November 14, 2019 Sid No Comments on 20 Web Tools and Services for Writers

 Hubspot’s Blog Topic Generator is ideal for when you need to create different articles out of one topic.
 You just simply enter one to three keywords then the generator will provide a list of possible blog topics out of those words.

-More than showing off your writing prowess by using popular catch phrases and a wide vocabulary, an article is deemed effective it is easy to understand.
-Hemmingway is an app that highlights phrases that you can change to expound or shorten.
+More than showing off your writing prowess by using popular catchphrases and a wide vocabulary, an article is deemed effective if it is easy to understand.
+Hemingway is an app that highlights phrases that you can change to expound or shorten.
 It also suggests alternative words to make a sentence easier to understand.

 Content writers not only come up with the text, but they can also suggest an accompanying image that supports the content.
 You can easily search for images through Pexels, a free image directory of high quality photos.